 \subsection{Open-Loop Pilot Beam Pattern Design}

-Instead of randomized sensing matrices frequently used for CS-based channel estimation \cite{bajwa2010compressed}, a deterministic measurement matrix designed by minimizing its total coherence can improve the recovery performance \cite{zelnik2011sensing}.
-This strategy has been recently applied to pilot beam pattern design for the fully-connected structure \cite{lee2016channel}.
-Due to the excellent performance improvement and zero feedback overhead of total coherence based pilot beam patterns, we apply this strategy to channel sounding in the DPA-MIMO system.
+Instead of randomized sensing matrices frequently used for CS-based channel estimation, a deterministic measurement matrix designed by minimizing its total coherence can improve the recovery performance~\cite{zelnik2011sensing,gao2018compressive}.
+This strategy has been recently applied to pilot beam pattern design for the fully-connected structure~\cite{lee2016channel,srivastava2019quasi}.
+Due to its excellent performance improvement and zero feedback overhead, this strategy is further applied to channel sounding in the DPA-MIMO system.